bedops/bedops/docs/content/revision-history.rst

 * New documentation via `readthedocs.org <readthedocs.org>`_.

   * Documentation is now part of the BEDOPS distribution, instead of being a separate download.
-  * We use `readthedocs.org <readthedocs.org>`_ to host indexed and searchable HTML, PDF and eBook documents.
+  * We use `readthedocs.org <readthedocs.org>`_ to host indexed and searchable HTML.
+  * `PDF and eBook <https://readthedocs.org/projects/bedops/downloads/>`_ documents are also available for download.
-  * Documentation is refreshed and simplified, with a new installation/compilation guide.
+  * Documentation is refreshed and simplified, with new installation and compilation guides.

 * OS X compilation improvements

   * We have made changes to the OS X build process for half of the BEDOPS binaries, which allows direct compilation with Clang/LLVM (part of the Apple Xcode distribution).
+Those binaries now use Apple's system C++ library, instead of GNU's ``libstdc++``.

-    This already makes compilation faster and easier, as well as reduces the size and complexity of Mac OS X builds and installer packages.
-When this process is complete, it will no longer be necessary to install GCC 4.7+ by way of MacPorts or other package managers, in order to build BEDOPS on OS X.
+    This change already makes compilation faster and simpler, and it reduces the size and complexity of Mac OS X builds and installer packages.
+By using Apple's C++ library, we also reduce the likelihood of missing library errors.

+    When this process is complete with the remaining binaries, it will no longer be necessary to install GCC 4.7+ (by way of MacPorts or other package managers) in order to build BEDOPS on OS X, nor will we have to bundle ``libstdc++`` with the installer.

 =================
 Previous versions